hunter10471/Vanilla_JS/README.md

 VANILLA JS PROJECTS!

-The pushed projects are for practice of vanilla JS to improve and extend core JS functionality as well as concepts.
+The pushed projects are for practice of vanilla JS to improve and extend core JS functionality concepts.
 Feel free to look around :)